CyberSecuriTim/azure-packet-capture/README.md

 - Enter "tcp.port == 3389" into the wireshark display filter.
   - The Remote Desktop Protocol server software (running on our Windows 10 Azure VM) "listens" on tcp port 3389.

-- I have blurred the instances of the client IP address connecting to the Windows 10 VM as that is the public IP address associated with my computer (for privacy concerns)
+- I have blurred the multiple appearances of the client IP address connecting to the Windows 10 VM as that is the public IP address associated with my computer (for privacy concerns)

 ![image](https://github.com/user-attachments/assets/54a46528-5888-4a33-b86c-96c0091cdfb4)